 It’s a tight space even when not jammed—a narrow room with small tables along the longest wall extending from the entrance to the kitchen and benches and a couple of tall benches with stools alongside the entrance.
 The seating is none too comfortable either—you are very close to the tables on either side of you and your bottom is placed on a hard wooden stool.
 The tables are small, which becomes a bit of a problem if you order the 3 small plates per person that they recommend.
 The food, however, is worth all of this hassle.
 And what is this food like?
 Read on.

 If the restaurant eschews the kitschy decor of a place like Dishoom, its menu is in a similar vein.
 It’s a much smaller menu than Dishoom’s but it similarly bounces all over the Indian map and has at least one dish in common with it (spoiler alert: I thought Gunpowder’s rendition was superior).
 The inevitable nods to street food are here as are the hedging of bets with more familiar fare (saag paneer, tandoori chicken).
 In between are a number of dishes with more creative flourishes (pulled venison with a mini uthappam folded around it, sticky and spicy pork ribs, grilled whole broccoli with mustard sauce, something they call a venison and vermicelli doughnut).
 Not all of it entirely worked for me but everything was at least tasty and the hits were very good.
-The abbreviated menu
+The abbreviated menu serves them well here.

 What we ate: